 Finding: Complies as Proposed.
 This proposal does not amend the zoning map, however, existing medium and high density zones within the city limits are generally located closer to transit corridors and roads with higher capacity and width for better pedestrian and bicycle access in accordance with the City's adopted Transportation System Plan.
+The proposed minimum density requirement for 17.4 units per acre for new residential development in the MUC Mixed Use Corridor zone will further support this goal.
 The proposal is therefore consistent with this policy.